Code-Institute-Submissions/ms2-letsfly/README.md

 ####   Typography

 I used Googlefonts to browse for suitable fonts to implement into the project and decided on **"Dancing Script"** for the title font as it appears as a neat and tidy font which reminds me of type of styled font you would see on 1950's aircrafts.
-It also works well with the hover bounce effect and creates an firendly, informal vibe to the site.
+It also works well with the hover bounce effect and creates an friendly, informal vibe to the site.

 ####   Wireframes

 The interactive memory card game simply has two sections: a welcome page with an instructions button (once clicked, a pop-up modal with bullet-styled instructions appear) and a button that directs the user to the game itself.
+Since completing the wireframes for this project, I added some extra features such as a star rating and better organisation of the buttons displayed on the page.

 - Wireframes for large screens and desktops: <a href= "assets/docs/wireframes/MS2-desktop.pdf" target="_blank"> Desktop View</a>
 - Wireframes for medium screens and tablet devices: <a href= "assets/docs/wireframes/MS2-tablet.pdf" target="_blank"> Tablet View</a>